 The image (above) show a milkweed seed pod.
 The seeds are the little brown things sitting in the fluff.
 The part we see is actually the seed casing.
 The actual seeds are inside which are usually a creamy white color if they are still viable.

 When we grow milkweed from seed, we plant the entire thing (casing and seed).
 Exposure to water and warmth gradually breaks down the casing, allow the seed to sprout.
-Some growers also scarify the seed coats (gently rough them up with a nail file or sandpaper) to further assist the process.
+Some growers also scarify the seed coats (gently rough them up with a nail file or sandpaper) or clip off the tips with nail clippers (careful not to touch the actual seed) to further assist the process.

 Double check for viable seeds | Some of the seed casings will be empty (not have seeds inside) or the seeds may be old and not viable.
 You can always cut a few open to check.